Tom-ZMH/MyFirstRepository/README.md

 # MyFirstRepository
 My first respostory, to practice
-Creating a new branch is quick
+Creating a *new* branch is quick & simple